-The ISC Console uses a Windows Explorer-like model, with a navigation pane (tree view) and a presentation pane (list view).
+The ISC Console includes a navigation pane (tree view) on the left and a tool pane (list or icon view of tools) on the right.
 Servers that are discovered are added to the tree view.
-When you select a server from the tree, the presentation pane shows a list of supported "tools" running on that server.
-Launch the supported tool from the presentation pane by double-clicking on the icon.
+When you select a server from the tree, the tool pane shows a list of supported "tools" running on that server.
+Launch the supported tool by double-clicking on the icon in the tool pane.